-- Report forms are due the 15th of the month following harvest.
+- Report forms are considered late if received after the 15th of the following month.

 Commercial Harvest Reporting

 Why are we being asked to report now?